psychemedia/middle-english-romances/sir-isumbras.md

 To he sawe thame so nakede bee
 He levyde so comly clede.
 The lavedy bade hir childir be blythe,
-" I see ȝoure fadir ȝondir one lyve,
+"I see ȝoure fadir ȝondir one lyve,
 For nothynge that ȝe drede!"

 X.